-Aboriginal heritage (objects and places) in NSW is protected and managed under Part 6 of the National Parks and Wildlife Act 1974 by the National Parks and Wildlife Service (part of the NSW Department of Environment and Climate Change).
-The Act defines an Aboriginal object as "any deposit, object or material evidence (not being a handicraft made for sale) relating to the Aboriginal habitation of the area that comprises NSW, being habitation before or concurrent with (or both) the occupation of that area by persons of non-Aboriginal extraction, and includes Aboriginal remains."
+The National Parks and Wildlife Act defines an Aboriginal object as "any deposit, object or material evidence (not being a handicraft made for sale) relating to the Aboriginal habitation of the area that comprises NSW, being habitation before or concurrent with (or both) the occupation of that area by persons of non-Aboriginal extraction, and includes Aboriginal remains."
 Aboriginal objects include physical objects (stone tools, scarred trees), material deposited on the land such as middens, and the ancestral remains of Aboriginal people.
 An Aboriginal Place is one declared by the Minister in the belief that the place is or was of special significance to Aboriginal culture.

-Section 90 of the Act makes it an offence to damage, deface, destroy, disturb, or collect any Aboriginal object or evidence site without the approval of the Director of the Department of Environment and Climate Change.
-However, this offence only applies if the action was "knowingly" undertaken by the offender.
-This section enables a person to seek an authorisation to impact, destroy or remove an Aboriginal object by applying for a Heritage Impact permit from the Director of the Department of Environment and Conservation.
+Section 86 of the National Parks and Wildlife Act makes it an offence to damage, deface, destroy, disturb, or collect any Aboriginal object or evidence site without the approval of the Director of the Office of Environment and Heritage.
+However, this offence only applies if the action was "knowingly' undertaken by the offender [no longer true - see below].
+Section 90 enables a person to seek an authorisation to impact, destroy or remove an Aboriginal object by applying for a Heritage Impact permit from the Director of the Office of Environment and Heritage.
 The Director may issue such permits with conditions and restrictions, and sets up appeal and deemed refusal provisions for this permit process.